What is Personal Injury?

 Why Choose Chaikin, Sherman, Cammarata & Siegel, P.C.

-Sometimes, choosing a law firm to represent you and your case can be a scary process.
-When you choose Chaikin, Sherman, Cammarata & Siegel, P.C., you can have confidence knowing that your choice is backed by years of experience, and the evidence of our successes.
-Our multiple accolades and distinctions are a reflection of our ability to achieve extraordinary results for our clients.
+Sometimes, choosing a law firm to represent you and your case can be scary.
+When you work with Chaikin, Sherman, Cammarata & Siegel, P.C., you can have confidence knowing that your choice is backed by years of experience and the evidence of our successes.
+Our multiple accolades and distinctions reflect our ability to achieve extraordinary results for our clients.

-Our law firm works on a contingency-fee-basis, meaning that there are no up-front costs for you and that we only get paid an attorney’s fee if we win your case.
+Our law firm works on a contingency-fee basis, meaning there are no up-front costs for you, and we only get paid an attorney’s fee if we win your case.
 If and when we secure the personal injury settlement or verdict you deserve, we take an agreed-upon percentage of the total recovery.
-Our law firm has been ranked a “Best Law Firms” by U.S. News and World Report for the third consecutive year.
+U.S. News and World Report has ranked our law firm “Best Law Firms” for the third consecutive year.
 Our firm received a Tier 1 ranking in plaintiff personal injury litigation.

 We strive to obtain maximum compensation for your injury.
 We have decades of experience and have recovered over $500 Million for our clients.
 Don’t hesitate to contact us today to discuss your options.